Have you been waiting for a sign that it’s finally the right time to start focusing on you?

 • Individuals who struggle with “imposter syndrome” frequently doubt their own abilities, which can leave them feeling anxious, undeserving, and inadequate.
 They may have great ideas but rarely share them, and maybe other people even take the credit.
 They may miss out on various opportunities due to a lack of self-confidence and a fear of appearing incompetent.

-Ultimately, the way we think affects how we feel and act.
+Ultimately, the way we think affects the way we feel.

 • I primarily use a cognitive-behavioral approach in therapy because research continues to demonstrate that Cognitive Behavioral Therapy (CBT) is highly effective for many mental health conditions.
 It is often referred to as the gold standard of psychotherapy.